 into the Planck scale.

 We had to learn a little about the Planck scale, Planck Length, and base-2 exponentiation.
-Could we meaningfully multiply this numbers by 2 because in about 90 additional steps (total of 202 notations), we were out to the age and size of the universe.
+Could we meaningfully multiply these numbers by 2 because in about 90 additional steps (total of 202 notations), we were out to the age and size of the universe.

 We thought it was a neat home-grown STEM tool until we began